danielmarbach/PerformanceTricksAzureSDK/README.md

 ### Pool and re-use buffers (and larger objects)

-Azure Service Bus uses the concept lock tokens (a glorified GUID) in certain modes to ackknowledge messages.
-For messages loaded by the client there is a this lock token that needs to be turned into a GUID representation.
+Azure Service Bus uses the concept of lock tokens (a glorified GUID) in certain modes to acknowledge messages.
+For messages loaded by the client, there is a lock token that needs to be turned into a GUID representation.
 The existing code looked like the following:

 ```csharp
 var fromNetwork = new ArraySegment<byte>(Guid.NewGuid().ToByteArray());